kkmhogen/KBeaconDemo_Ios/README.md

 ```

 #### 4.3.4 Modify trigger parameters
  For some KBeacon device that has motion or push button.
-The app can set advertisememnt trigger and the device will advertise when the trigger condition is met. the trigger advertisement has follow paramaters:
+The app can set advertisement trigger and the device will advertise when the trigger condition is met. the trigger advertisement has follow parameters:
  * Trigger advertisement Mode: There are two modes of trigger advertisement.
 One mode is to broadcast only when the trigger is satisfied.
 The other mode is always broadcasting, and the content of advertisement packet will change when the trigger conditions are met.

- *	Trigger paramaters: For motion trigger, the paramaters is accleration sensitivity.
+ *	Trigger parameters: For motion trigger, the parameters is accleration sensitivity.
 For button trigger, you can set different trigger event(single click, double click, etc.,).

  *	Trigger advertisement type: The advertisement packet type when trigger event happened. it can be seting to iBeacon, Eddystone or KSensor advertisement.